matrix8967/alex-morris-dev-mirror/about.md

 Hunter S. Thompson once said: "If you're going to be crazy, you have to get paid for it or else you're going to be locked up."
 So outside of trying to turn my anxiety into a career for myself, I also enjoy video games, music, hacking, homebrew (software +/- beer), gallows humor, rain on the roof, the fourth amendment, books, going all in, and anything honest.

 Nobody ever said the good fight would be easy.
 I will not wear a wishbone where my backbone should be.
 I have an ethical and moral responsibility to those I love to build a better future.
-I always leave things better than you found them, and I intend to do the same for the internet.
+I always leave things better than I found them, and I intend to do the same for the internet.

 If that's on brand for you, drop a line.